-The building is now complete and is in full working order and, as can be seen below it is being well used.
+The building is now complete and in full working order.
+It is being well used as you can see on the Regular Public Events and Future Events pages of the website.
 We have strived to give the village a building to be very proud of and we think we have achieved this and hope you think so too.
-Please consider donating any amount that you can afford using the forms provided.
+Please consider donating any amount that you can afford.
 If you are a tax payer you can Gift Aid your donation which then allows us to claim an additional 20% back from the government.

 Photographs of Pavilion Construction